Series: Membership Matters

 The Southern Baptist Convention

-• Our denominational roots come from the first national Baptist organization in America, called the Triennial Convention, established in 1914.
+The first national Baptist organization in America, called the Triennial Convention, established in 1814.

-• Fortunately, the SBC has since publicly repented and apologized for its past position, declaring that church members must, “unwaveringly denounce racism, in all its forms, as deplorable sin” and “repent of racism of which we have been guilty whether consciously or unconsciously.”
+Fortunately, the SBC has since repudiated its past position on slavery, declaring that Christians must, “unwaveringly denounce racism, in all its forms, as deplorable sin.”

-• 1980s: grassroots rebellion in the SBC (not seen in other major US denominations)àseminaries and sending boards reformed.
+1980s: grassroots rebellion in the SBC (not seen in other major US denominations) seminaries and sending boards reformed.

 Conclusion